timKraeuter/bpmn-analyzer-js/README.md

 npm start
 ```

-Model checking is provided using the WebAssembly module cross-compiled from the **rust_bpmn_analyzer**.
+Model checking is provided using the WebAssembly module cross-compiled from the **rust_bpmn_analyzer** so it will work automatically by running the browser.

 As an alternative, one can use the **rust_bpmn_analyzer** natively to provide a model checking web service on port **3001**.